-The Portuguese economy grew by 0.3 percent on quarter in the three months to September 2018, unrevised from a preliminary estimate and following a 0.6 percent expansion in the previous period.
-Household consumption and fixed investment were the main drivers of growth while net external demand contributed negatively and government spending was unchanged.
-GDP Growth Rate in Portugal averaged 0.41 percent from 1988 until 2018, reaching an all time high of 3.30 percent in the fourth quarter of 1990 and a record low of -2.60 percent in the first quarter of 1991.
+Portugal's quarterly economic growth was confirmed at 0.5 percent in the second quarter of 2019, the same as in the previous three-month period.
+Net external demand was the main driver of growth while household consumption and fixed investment contracted.
+GDP Growth Rate in Portugal averaged 0.41 percent from 1988 until 2019, reaching an all time high of 3.30 percent in the fourth quarter of 1990 and a record low of -2.60 percent in the first quarter of 1991.

 GDP Growth Rate in Portugal is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate GDP Growth Rate in Portugal to stand at 0.40 in 12 months time.
 In the long-term, the Portugal GDP Growth Rate is projected to trend around 0.30 percent in 2020, according to our econometric models.